TheLazySquid/DiscordWiderUserArea/README.md

 ## Compatibility

 I really tried my best to make this work with as many other themes and plugins as possible.
-Specifically, I guarantee that this works with [BetterAnimations](https://betterdiscord.app/plugin/BetterAnimations) and [Midnight](https://betterdiscord.app/theme/midnight) since I use them myself.
+Admittedly, this is pretty janky when used in conjunctions with the BetterAnimations flip transition, but it should fix itself after a few seconds.
 If you find any incompatibilities, please let me know by opening an issue.